kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 - Pass: Traffic that matches a `Pass` rule will skip all further rules from all lower precedenced ANPs, and instead be enforced by the K8s NetworkPolicies.
-  If there is no K8s NetworkPolicy rule match, and no BaselineAdminNetworkPolicy rule match (more on this in the [priority section](#priority)), traffic will be governed by the implementation.
+  If there is no K8s NetworkPolicy selecting the pod, and no BaselineAdminNetworkPolicy rule match (more on this in the [priority section](#priority)), traffic will be governed by the implementation.
 For most implementations, this means "allow", but there may be implementations which have their own policies outside of the